 - 1. The contractor's role leading up to loan closing typically is as follows: - a.
 If construction loan, furnish to Minnesota Housing for review and approval the following items: - i.
 Executed copy of approved AIA Owner-Contractor Agreement. - ii.
 Issued copy of final building permit(s) along with paid receipt. - iii.
-Contractor's first application for payment (AIA Document G702 and G703), along with any necessary invoices for backup purposes.
-(Architect of Record must certify contractor's application for payment.)
-The contractor's first pay application at closing must be limited to building permit/plan review fees, performance and payment bonds, builder's risk insurance and other costs approved by Minnesota Housing.
+Contractor's first application for payment (AIA Document G702 and G703), along with any necessary invoices for backup purposes. (architect of record must certify contractor's application for payment.)
+The contractor's first pay application at closing must be limited to building permit/plan review fees, performance and payment bonds, builder's risk insurance, and other costs approved by Minnesota Housing.
 Other general conditions, mobilization, overhead, profit, preconstruction services, or other such costs must not be included in the first pay draw at closing.

 - iv.
 Other forms and requirements available on the Post-Selection Materials for Owners and Developers webpage: - 1.
 Contractor's evidence of insurance - 2.
 Contractor's Construction Commitment Letter (Minnesota Housing form) - 3.
 Contractor's evidence of bonding (draft copy using Minnesota Housing form of bonds) - 4.
 Assignment of construction contract (Minnesota Housing form) - 5.
 Supplement to General Conditions of the Agreement Between Owner and Contractor (Minnesota Housing form) - 6.
-Davis Bacon Related Acts (DBRA) - 7.
-Davis-Bacon, contract compliance, Section 3 and Minority Business Enterprise and Women Business Enterprise (MBE/WBE), Equal Employment Opportunity (EEO), bonding, etc. Forms and requirements are available on the Post-Selection Materials for Owners and Developers webpage.
+Davis Bacon and Related Acts (DBRA) - 7.
+Davis-Bacon, contract compliance, Section 3 and Black, Indigenous, and People of Color-owned Business Enterprise and Women-owned Business Enterprise (BIPOCBE/WBE), Equal Employment Opportunity (EEO), bonding, etc. Forms and requirements are available on the Post-Selection Materials for Owners and Developers webpage.
 For federally funded projects, also refer to Chapter 9 of the Rental Housing Design/ Construction Standards available on the Building Standards webpage.